Lsh0x/Cognify/README.md

 cognifs-organize ~/Documents/ --index
 ```

-The `--use-llm` flag enhances tag generation by using your local LLM (guff/llama.cpp) to understand file content semantically.
+The `--use-llm` flag enhances tag generation by using your local LLM (llama-cpp) to understand file content semantically.
 If the LLM is not available, it falls back to dictionary-based tagging.

 The `--index` flag will index all organized files to Meilisearch after the reorganization is complete, using the tags and embeddings already computed during the organization process.